zurtix/zurtix.github.io/src/content/blog/chrome-setup.md

 ![LOLBAS Result](/chrome-setup/lolbas_result.png)

-Following the first instance `main.OpenUrl([value])` is called, the `main.GetUuid` is being used to pull the command uuid from the embedded c2 url stored within `main.BackendLocation`.
+Following the first instance of `main.OpenUrl([value])`, the `main.GetUuid` is being used to pull the command uuid from the embedded c2 url stored within `main.BackendLocation`.
 The `main.BackendLocation`, a pointer to a location where `DAT_006c7911` is storing the value , `hxxps://totalblock-api-anal[.]xyz`, is used in conjunction with the endpoint `/command/uuid`.
 Along with these values the public IP obtained previously is concatenated to the end as a parameter to the GET.
 As a result we would see requests such as `hxxps://totalblock-api-anal[.]xyz/command/uuid/00.00.00.00`, where `00.00.00.00` would be replaced by a valid ip.

 ![C2 Endpoint in Function](/chrome-setup/c2_endpoint_in_function.png)